Pierre-Lannoy/wp-ip-locator/DEVELOPER.md

     // Echoes the country vietnamese name.
     echo iplocator_get_country_name( 'vi' );
 ```
+If no parameter is provided, the display language is set to the current viewer language (based on WordPress user's settings or website settings).

 ### Language codes and names
 To get the main country language code or name from the IP address just do it like that: